Troubleshooting & FAQs

 What happens when a piezoelectric accelerometer experiences an acceleration level outside its measurement range?

 This can cause the charge amplifier within the accelerometer to saturate which will result in a logarithmic decay following the event.
 Our blog on piezoelectric accelerometers goes into more detail on why this happens.
 Sometimes this occurs because of high-frequency vibrations which can excite resonances inside the accelerometer.
 In this case, you may need some mechanical damping.
 The piezoresistive accelerometers are the best for shock testing however as they do not experience this issue and even have internal gas damping to prevent resonance issues.
 PCB Piezotronics also has a nice application note with more information on this "issue" with piezoelectric accelerometers.
+Below is an image showing some data captured by two different devices with piezoelectric and piezoresistive accelerometers to show the difference.

 This is a good question and caused some initial panic internally at Mide when we first introduced units with the DC accelerometer.
 It's very counter-intuitive at first but let's try and explain it!
 The short answer is that accelerometers measure a deviation in acceleration from free-fall.
 So at rest, there is +1g acting upward to keep it still and overcome Earth's gravitational acceleration downward.